 Judge Valenciano denied the prosecution’s request to keep the investigation out of the trial, ruling that a select portion of the records will be admissible as evidence because they could provide relevant information to jurors who will be tasked with determining the credibility of witnesses.

-Three KPD officers — Shawn Hanna, Jason Himongala and Arthur Caberto — are on the state’s list of potential witnesses for Safadago’s trial.
+Three KPD officers — Shawn Hanna, Joseph Himongala and Arthur Caberto — are on the state’s list of potential witnesses for Safadago’s trial.

 After the hearing, defense attorney Emmanuel Guerrero would not comment on the nature of the findings of the investigation — attorneys on both sides were ordered by the judge not to discuss the matter with the public — but when asked how much of KPD records would be admitted into evidence, he said, “not all of them, but enough.”